 So, how and when do couples decide to go their separate ways?
 Has technology changed the way we end things?
-What is the average lifetime of a long-distance relationship?
+How did the pandemic affect our relationships?
 And most importantly, why do relationships fall apart?

 Keep on reading for the answers to these fascinating questions and for more insightful information on one of the most devastating and yet inevitable parts of one’s dating life.